Thirsty Thursdays, Circle City Nights Back for 2023 Season

 "Thursday night games at the Vic provide young professionals and adults with budget-friendly drinks, another direct connection to the fun, affordable entertainment we offer fans," said Kim Stoebick, Indianapolis Indians director of marketing.
 "We are also excited for the return of Circle City Nights as we celebrate the 317."

 Single-game tickets to all 75 home games are on sale.
 Group and premium reservations are also available along with full season, half season and mini plan packages.
-For more on the Indians, visit IndyIndians.com or contact the Victory Field Box Office at (317) 269-3545 or Tickets@IndyIndians.com.
+For more on the Indians, visit IndyIndians.com or contact the Victory Field Box Office at (317) 269-3545.

 • Discuss this story on the International League message board...